Active network management for electrical distribution systems: problem formulation, benchmark, and approximate solution: Test instances

-In this section, we describe a test instance of the considered problem.
-The set of models and parameters that are specific to this instance, as well as documentation for their usage, are accessible at \url{http://www.montefiore.ulg.ac.be/~anm/} as Python code.
+We describe below the three test instances of the ANM problem that are used in the results section.
+The set of models and parameters that are specific to these instances, as well as documentation for their usage, are accessible at \url{http://www.montefiore.ulg.ac.be/~anm/} as Python code.
 It has been developed to provide a black-box-type simulator that is quick to set up.
-The DN on which this instance is based is a generic DN of 75 buses \cite{ukgds} that has a radial topology, which is presented in Fig.~\ref{fig:network}.
+The DNs on which these instances are based are a toy 5-bus radial test system, a 33-bus non-radial test system \cite{ieee:2015_1}, and a 77-bus radial test system \cite{ukgds}.
+Table~\ref{tab:case} summarizes some relevant data about these instances.
+The test systems are also illustrated in Figures~\ref{fig-small}, \ref{fig-IEEE34}, and \ref{fig:network}.
+The location of the wind generators, which we assume to be curtailable, is indicated by a circled $W$.
+The 77-bus instance also includes non-curtailable generators that model residential photovoltaic panels.